- Keywords: variational autoencoders, riemannian manifolds, non-Euclidean geometry

 - TL;DR: Variational Autoencoders with latent spaces modeled as products of constant curvature Riemannian manifolds improve on image reconstruction over single-manifold variants.

-- Abstract: It has been shown that using geometric spaces with non-zero curvature instead of plain Euclidean spaces with zero curvature improves performance on a range of Machine Learning tasks for learning representations.
-Recent work has leveraged these geometries to learn latent variable models like Variational Autoencoders (VAEs) in spherical and hyperbolic spaces with constant curvature.
-While these approaches work well on particular kinds of data that they were designed for e.g.~tree-like data for a hyperbolic VAE, there exists no generic approach unifying all three models.
-We develop a Mixed-curvature Variational Autoencoder, an efficient way to train a VAE whose latent space is a product of constant curvature Riemannian manifolds, where the per-component curvature can be learned.
-This generalizes the Euclidean VAE to curved latent spaces, as the model essentially reduces to the Euclidean VAE if curvatures of all latent space components go to 0.
+- Abstract: Euclidean space has historically been the typical workhorse geometry for machine learning applications due to its power and simplicity.
+However, it has recently been shown that geometric spaces with constant non-zero curvature improve representations and performance on a variety of data types and downstream tasks.
+Consequently, generative models like Variational Autoencoders (VAEs) have been successfully generalized to elliptical and hyperbolic latent spaces.
+While these approaches work well on data with particular kinds of biases e.g. tree-like data for a hyperbolic VAE, there exists no generic approach unifying and leveraging all three models.
+We develop a Mixed-curvature Variational Autoencoder, an efficient way to train a VAE whose latent space is a product of constant curvature Riemannian manifolds, where the per-component curvature is fixed or learnable.
+This generalizes the Euclidean VAE to curved latent spaces and recovers it when curvatures of all latent space components go to 0.

 - Original Pdf: pdf